 |

-COMBINATION CYLINDERS |
+COMBINATION HOT WATER CYLINDERS |

-| A gravity-fed household copper cylinder is
+A gravity-fed household copper cylinder is

-supplied typically from a tank sited above the cylinder - often
+typically supplied from a tank sited above the cylinder - often

-located in the loft.
-The higher above the cylinder, the greater the 'head' of
+system.
+The higher the header tank the greater the 'head' of

-water and hence the higher the gravity pressure.
-(Please refer to Section on
+water and hence the higher the gravity pressure when measured at the outlet

 Where the property is unable to accommodate a header tank (for example in an